eXwhY/MSI-B360M-Mortar-Hackintosh/README.md

 OS: macOS Big Sur 11.1

 This repo is for personal use only.
+No support is given.